Jon Robin Baitz: Career

 From 2002 to 2005, Baitz had considerable success writing freelance scripts for The West Wing and Alias.
 In the case of The West Wing, his first draft was so polished that Sorkin himself shot the episode “pretty much word for word.”
 In the summer of 2005, that glimmer of first draft perfection led to his position as creator and executive producer of the ABC TV drama Brothers & Sisters, which premiered in September 2006 and ran for five seasons, ending in May 2011.

 Baitz was the New School for Drama's artist in residence for the 2009-2010 school year.

 His play Other Desert Cities opened Off-Broadway at the Mitzi E. Newhouse Theater (Lincoln Center) in New York on January 13, 2011, starring Stockard Channing, Linda Lavin, Stacy Keach, Thomas Sadoski and Elizabeth Marvel.
 The play was originally titled Love and Mercy.
 The production transferred to Broadway, opened at the Booth Theatre on November 3, 2011, with Judith Light replacing Lavin and Rachel Griffiths replacing Marvel.

 One fan of Other Desert Cities was director Roland Emmerich, who then hired Baitz to write the screenplay for his 2015 film Stonewall, based on the Stonewall riots.

 In 2019, Baitz generated controversy when he became the first member of the WGA to defy the guild's directive that members fire their talent agents, amid ongoing negotiations with the Association of Talent Agents over the practice of packaging.
 Baitz defended his decision in a letter to the guild's leaders, stating that his agents at CAA had stuck by him during bad times, including both during, and after the 2007-2008 writers' strike.
+Baitz, formerly a member of the Writers Guild of America, East, left and maintained financial core status.

+More recently, Baitz's work in television includes the NBC miniseries The Slap, which he wrote and produced.
+He wrote and executive produced FX/Hulu's Feud: Capote vs. The Swans with Ryan Murphy, with whom he also collaborated on Doctor Odyssey for ABC, Grotesquerie for FX/Hulu, and All's Fair also for Hulu and starring Kim Kardashian, which shoots in 2024.

 Awards and recognition

-Baitz has received a Rockefeller Foundation Award and a Drama Desk Award; he is a Guggenheim Fellow, and was a Pulitzer Prize finalist for "A Fair Country."
-In 1991, he won a Humanitas Award for the PBS-TV's "American Playhouse" version of "Three Hotels" which he also directed.
+Baitz has received a Rockefeller Foundation Award and a Drama Desk Award; he is a Guggenheim Fellow, and was a Pulitzer Prize finalist for A Fair Country.
+In 1991, he won a Humanitas Award for the PBS-TV's American Playhouse version of Three Hotels which he also directed.
+He was also a Pulitzer Prize finalist for Other Desert Cities in 2012.